Barangaroo ferry wharf: Construction

 Construction was originally scheduled to commence in 2015, with the wharves to open in 2016.
 In April 2015, Transport for NSW issued Invitations to Tender to three companies to build the wharves.
 A contract was awarded to McConnell Dowell later in September.
-Over the time period of the wharf's construction, it has been alleged by the Construction, Forestry, Mining and Energy Union that over 1,500 incidents concerning worker safety have occurred on the wharf.
+Over the time period of the wharf's construction, it was alleged by the Construction, Forestry, Mining and Energy Union that over 1,500 incidents concerning worker safety occurred on the wharf.

-In late February 2017, during the latter stages of the wharf's construction, a worker was killed after being accidentally struck with a metal large header beam while working on a construction barge.
-The man, a Maitland local in his 30s, was reportedly killed instantaneously, and was declared dead at the scene.
+On 1 March 2017, during the latter stages of the wharf's construction, a worker was killed after being accidentally struck with a metal large header beam whilst working on a construction barge.
+The man was killed instantaneously and declared dead at the scene.
 An investigation into the incident was initiated by SafeWork NSW and the New South Wales Police Force shortly afterward.
-The accident also sparked attention from local and national media, whom emphasised the "tragic" narrative of the incident; the man being married and fathering a 14-month old son at the time of his death.
-Preliminary investigations found that a metal beam carried by a crane struck a pile of steel beams, causing one to fall off and land on the man's torso, instantly crushing and killing him.
-The crane's driver was subject to mandatory blood and urine testing afterwards.
+The accident sparked attention from local and national media, whom emphasised the "tragic" narrative of the incident; the man being married and father to a 14-month old son at the time of his death.

-New South Wales Minister for Transport Andrew Constance publicly expressed his condolences over the accident, stating that he hoped that the government's agencies would "co-operate fully with all investigations into this very sad incident."
-The Maritime Union of Australia claimed that the accident was "completely preventable", having been previously denied access to the site when they attempted to investigate reports unsafe work conditions, prior to the fatal accident.
+Following investigation, McConnell Dowell, the Principal Contractor for the project and their sub-contractor Brady Marine were prosecuted.
+Both were found guilty of failing to comply with the Health and Safety Act and fined A$500,000 and $450,000 respectively.

 Opening

-The wharf was completed in late June 2017, estimated to have cost A$59 million to build overall.
+The wharf was completed in late June 2017, estimated to have cost $59 million to build overall.
 The first ferry to arrive at the wharf, on the morning 26 June 2017, was the MV Fred Hollows, which had entered service onto the Sydney Ferries network as the first Heritage-class ferry, the same day.
 The ceremonial first service was attended by Berejiklian and Constance, whom officially opened the wharf upon arrival.
 The wharf's opening followed the decommissioning of the nearby Darling Harbour / King Street Wharf 3, with the wharf returning to private hands upon its last Sydney Ferries services on the night of 25 June 2017, with Barangaroo serving as its replacement as intended.
 The wharf initially services the F3 Parramatta River and F4 Darling Harbour routes, both from wharf 1 of the complex, while wharf 2 remains closed.
 Changes to the F3 and F4 timetables also came into effect on 26 June 2017, to accommodate for the opening of Barangaroo and decommissioning of Darling Harbour.